scipy-conference/scipy_proceedings/papers/sebastian_benthall/benthall_seth.rst

 demand as "inferential thinking".
 Together, computational thinking and inferential thinking have been reimagined by some as the foundation for a new form of cross-disciplinary "data science" curriculum :cite:`adhikari2017computational` :cite:`van2019accelerating`.
+A key technological feature of these new curricula are digital "notebooks" that enable users to compose "computational narratives" that make computing more cognitively digestible to humans :cite:`perez2015project`.
+Now, Jupyter notebooks are widely used for collaboration on research and, in some places, as part of pedagogy.

 Open source scientific software development has benefited from the influx of capital due to industry interest in "data science" applications.
+Software packages such as Numpy :cite:`walt2011numpy`
+Pandas :cite:`mckinney2011pandas`
+and Scikit-learn :cite:`pedregosa2011scikit`
-Software packages such as Numpy (cite) Pandas (cite) and Scikit-learn (cite) have become popular as infrastructure for data science--computational and inferential thinking.
+have become popular as
+infrastructure for data science--computational and inferential thinking.
-At the same time, these tools have provided a foundation and aspirational example for more domain specific scientific libraries, such as (need a list: astropy, what else?).
+At the same time, these tools have provided a foundation and aspirational example for more domain specific scientific libraries, such as astropy :cite:`robitaille2013astropy`,
+Biopython :cite:`cock2009biopython`,
+PsychoPy :cite:`peirce2007psychopy`,
+and SunPy :cite:`mumford2013sunpy`.
-Scientific educators continue to see potential in the use of these tools to support the education of their students not only *about computation*, but *about the world* :cite:`barba2016computational`, in a return to Papert's constructionist paradigm.
+Scientific educators continue to see potential in the use of these tools to support the education of their students not only *about computation*, but

--- cf computational narratives :cite:`perez2015project`
+*about the world* :cite:`barba2016computational`, in a return to Papert's constructionist paradigm.

 This vision of scientific research and education supported by open source domain specific scientific libraries faces two